-A resistor, $R{SS}$ , placed from SS to ground or VCC, will set the soft-start ramp slope.
-Refer to Equations 20 and 21 for proper resistor calculation.
+A resistor, R{SS} , placed from SS to VCC or GND will set the soft-start ramp slope.
+Refer to Equations 16 and 17 for proper resistor calculation.

 The state of the SS pin also selects which of the available DAC tables will be used to decode the VID inputs and puts the controller into the corresponding mode of operation.
-For Intel VR11 mode of operation the $R{SS}$ resistor should be tied to ground.
-AMD compliance is selected if the $R{SS}$ resistor is tied to VCC.
+For Intel VR11 mode of operation the R{SS} resistor should be tied to GND.
+AMD compliance is selected if the R{SS} resistor is tied to VCC (once in AMD mode, the VID7 bit selects 5-bit DAC if set to a logic high, or 6-bit DAC if set to a logic low).